 Pay off the balance each month

 When building your credit history, it’s not about how much money you spend.
-“Your credit score is basically a grade on how well you pay back money that you borrow,” said Coan.
-He recommended making your payments on time each month, preferably paying off the entire balance to avoid interest charges.
+It’s also a demonstration on how well you pay back the money that you borrow.
+To improve your credit, try making your payments on time each month, preferably paying off the entire balance to avoid interest charges.

-Steele suggested using tools available to remind you pay on time.
+Use different tools to remind you to pay on time.
 Many issuers will send you text alerts to remind you to pay your bill.
-If you really want to make sure you don’t miss a payment, he proposed setting up automatic debits from your bank account to cover the required amount each month.
+If you really want to make sure you don’t miss a payment, consider setting up automatic debits from your bank account to cover the required amount each month.
 Just stay on top of the situation so you don’t overdraft your account with autopay.

 Keep your credit utilization low

-Coan said your best credit-building results come when your balance is kept below 30 percent of your credit limit.
-When you have a $1,000 limit, that means you want to avoid having a balance higher than $300 on your student credit card.
+When managing a credit card, try to keep your balance below 30% of your credit limit.
+For example, if you have a $1,000 limit, that means you want to avoid having a balance higher than $300 on your student credit card.

 Of course, your limit is your limit.
-You can charge up to that amount.
-But it can reduce your ability to build your best possible credit history.
-And, yes, you can conceivably carry up to 30 percent of your limit from month to month without seeing a negative impact on your credit score.
-But all of the experts interviewed for this article agreed that your finances will be in better shape if you just pay off the total balance in every billing cycle.
+You can charge up to that amount, and, yes, you can conceivably carry up to 30% of your limit from month to month without seeing a negative impact on your credit score.
+But, keep in mind it can reduce your ability to build your best possible credit history.